-With 40 years of experience in “Brief Therapies” and 79 years of life lessons, I’ve witnessed the growing need for accessible mental health support.
-Unfortunately, the shortage of qualified therapists has left many people waiting far too long for help.
+With over 40 years of experience in brief therapy and 79 years of lived wisdom, I’ve seen a growing need for accessible mental health support.
+Sadly, many people wait far too long for help due to a shortage of qualified professionals.

 My Journey

-After serving in the U.S. Army, I pursued undergraduate and graduate studies, yet found myself unprepared to help myself or others in a mental health crisis.
-It wasn’t until a 1984 therapy workshop that I discovered tools to heal trauma, including my own PTSD from witnessing a fatal airline crash.
+After serving in the U.S. Army, I completed undergraduate and graduate studies, but I still felt unprepared for real-world mental health crises—until a 1984 workshop introduced me to tools that helped me cure my own PTSD after witnessing a fatal airline crash twelve years before.

-Since then, I’ve spent 40 years as a results-oriented international therapist and coach.
-Along the way, I’ve worn many hats: 38 years as an air traffic controller, 4 years as a wildlife photography in East Africa, business owner, and co-founder of the FAA/NATCA’s Critical Incident Stress Management (CISM) program for over 15,000 air traffic controllers and staff.
+Over the past four decades, I’ve worked internationally as a results-driven therapist and coach.
+I’ve also spent 38 years as an air traffic controller, 4 years as a wildlife photographer in East Africa, and co-founded the Federal Aviation Administration’s (FAA) / National Air Traffic Controllers Association’s (NATCA) Critical Incident Stress Management (CISM) program, which today supports over 15,000 air traffic control professionals.

-I’ve trained in various modalities, including EMDR, CBT, BrainSpotting, NLP, RTM, Flash Therapy, and Clean Language—a revolutionary method for healing trauma.
-I became a workshop junkie and a life long learner.
+I’ve been trained in multiple modalities, including EMDR, CBT, BrainSpotting, NLP, RTM, Flash Therapy, Ericksonian Hypnosis, and Clean Language.
+I’m a passionate lifelong learner and workshop enthusiast, committed to continuous growth and achieving meaningful results

 If you or someone you know is suicidal contact the National Suicide Prevention Lifeline.
 Trained crisis workers are available to talk 24 hours a day, 7 days a week.
 Just dial 988.
 Your confidential and toll-free call goes to these near by centers to provide crisis counseling and mental health referrals.